chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.8.6.4 =
+Fixed a problem with upgrading if you had bios

 = 1.8.6.3 =
 set the bios to maintain line breaks